famiu/feline.nvim/README.md

 The diagnostics providers all require the Neovim built-in LSP to be configured and at least one LSP client to be attached to the current buffer, else they'll have no output.

 #### Adding your own provider
 In case none of the default providers do what you want, it's very easy to add your own provider.
 Just call `require('feline.providers').add_provider(name, function)` where `name` is the name of the provider and `function` is the function associated with the provider, you can then use your provider the same way you use the other providers.
+Remember, the function has to take either no argument, or one argument that contains the component and its values.

 ## Why Feline?
 Now, you might be thinking, why do we need another statusline plugin?
 We've already got a bunch of brilliant statusline plugins like galaxyline, airline, lualine, expressline etc. and all of them are excellent.
 So then, why Feline?
 What I'm about to say can be (and probably is) very biased and opinionated but, despite those plugins being neat, I think each have their own shortcomings, which I see as too much to ignore.
 Also I could be wrong about some of these things since I haven't used some of the plugins I'm about to mention.